 We have an in-house data centre, designed to cope with the high demand for SAR imagery processing and storage.

 The architecture consists of a Linux-based parallel processing system, made up of approximately 30 servers and 204 cores for data processing and 20 CPUs for interactive session management.
 The system has a storage capacity of 350 TByte accessed via a high-performance parallel file system.

-Since 2017 we have also increased our processing capabilities by exploiting the potentials of Amazon’s AWS cloud service.
+Since 2017 we have also increased our processing capabilities by exploiting the potential of Amazon’s AWS cloud service.
 This new resource can be activated on demand to manage workload peaks and monitoring projects independently of both the number and the geographical dimension of studied areas.